 Ms. Zimmer appreciates that her areas of practice frequently require quick action, and responds accordingly.

-- Successfully opposed application for summary judgment and injunction in dispute involving mining clients (2014)
+- Successfully opposed application for summary judgment and injunction in dispute involving mining clients.

-- Peak Innovations Inc. v.
-Pacific Rim Brackets Ltd., 2009 BCSC 1034 – This case involved trade defamation and the scope of the defence of absolute privilege as it applies to defamatory content in a pre-litigation demand letter
+- Trade defamation and the scope of the defence of absolute privilege as it applies to defamatory content in a pre-litigation demand letter: Peak Innovations Inc. v.
+Pacific Rim Brackets Ltd., 2009 BCSC 1034.

-- Successfully defending the British Columbia Veterinary Medical Association and professional members and staff in several Supreme Court actions brought by 16 plaintiffs.
-The litigation included defamation claims against the BCVMA and its representatives, including claims in which the plaintiffs alleged that the BCVMA defamed them by publishing on their website information concerning pending discipline complaints.
-The Plaintiffs discontinued actions before trial and we obtained orders for increased costs and orders barring the plaintiffs from bringing similar claims in the future: Bajwa v.
-British Columbia Veterinary Medical Association et al., 2008 BCSC 905
+- Successfully defending the British Columbia Veterinary Medical Association and professional members and staff in several Supreme Court actions brought by 16 plaintiffs: Bajwa v.
+British Columbia Veterinary Medical Association et al., 2008 BCSC 905.

-- Successfully defending with David Gooderham, a local school board and four trustees in a claim by a former school superintendent arising out of extensive media coverage in the local media.
-The claim was dismissed in its entirety after a 105 day trial and with costs awarded in favour of our clients for approximately $700,000: Lane v.
-Board of School Trustees of School District 68 (Nanaimo-Ladysmith), 2006 BCSC 129
+- Successfully defending with David Gooderham, a local school board and four trustees in a claim by a former school superintendent arising out of extensive coverage in the local media.
+The claim was dismissed in its entirety after a lengthy trial and with costs awarded in favour of our clients for approximately $700,000: Lane v.
+Board of School Trustees of School District 68 (Nanaimo-Ladysmith), 2006 BCSC 129.

-- Representing a commercial landlord in an arbitration on the issue of fair market rent
+- Representing a commercial landlord in arbitration on the issue of fair market rent.